MCP

 create-fhir-resource

-- resourceType (string, required) - body (JSON object, required)
+- resourceType (string, required) - resource (JSON object, required) - headers (JSON object)

 Create a new FHIR resource